Why Meghan Markle's Necklace Reportedly Got Her in Trouble With the Palace - E! Online

 Meghan Markle's sense of style is often praised by royal admirers and fashionistas.
 However, there was one accessory that reportedly resulted in a bit of blowback.

-Omid Scobie and Carolyn Durand spilled the royal tea in their new book Finding Freedom: Harry and Meghan and the Making of a Modern Royal Family.
+Royal reporters Omid Scobie and Carolyn Durand spilled the royal tea in their new book Finding Freedom: Harry and Meghan and the Making of a Modern Royal Family.

 Back in 2016, when Meghan was still in the early stages of her relationship with Prince Harry, photographers spotted her wearing a special piece of jewelry.
 It was a gold Maya Brenner necklace that was reportedly valued at $240 and featured the letters "H" and "M" on the chain.
 Not only are these the couple's initials, but Meghan would also later reveal she calls Harry "H."